kumaratulnitp/mytwitter/README.md

 1. User - id, name, email,
 2. Tweet - id, text, userId, likes(of user ids), topLikes (userId and others), commentIds, topComment (userName, text)
 3. Comment - id, tweetId, userId
+4. Newsfeed - username, list of tweet ids

 What does a feed contain
 When user requests for a feed-
 List of people he follows is taken out
-	Tweets from these people are fetched (posts done in last 1-2 days are fetched) Comments for these tweets are fetched (for obvious reasons, in a feed, we can have 1 comment shown)
+	-Tweets from these people are fetched (posts done in last 1-2 days are fetched) -Comments for these tweets are fetched (for obvious reasons, in a feed, we can have 1 comment shown)

 If we try to build a user's feed on his request, it would be a reactive approach and would require a lot of computation and joins to prepare his feed.